 The above ultrasound and color Doppler images of this elderly male patient show a large fusiform aneurysm of the abdominal aorta extending from the level of the left lobe of liver and pylorus (PYL).
 The wall of the aneurysm also shows a large mural thrombus (THROM).
 The above ultrasound images are a long section of the aorta.

-The above ultrasound and color Doppler images of this elderly male patient show a large fusiform aneurysm of the abdominal aorta extending from the level of the left lobe of liver and pylorus (PYL).
-The wall of the aneurysm also shows a large mural thrombus (THROM).
-The above ultrasound images are a long section of the aorta.Back to top
+More images of the same case of fusiorm aneurysm of the abdominal aorta: The wall of the aneurysm also shows a large mural thrombus (THROM).
+The above color Doppler ultrasound images are a transverse section of the aorta.Back to top

 The above long section views of the abdominal aortic aneurysm show the pseudo yin-yang sign of aneurysm (the blue and red colors within the aorta).
 Turbulent flow is seen in the spectral Doppler tracing of the aneurysm.Back to top